RAPID Centre for International Trade (RCIT)

 Instead of panel random effect estimation procedure, there are other econometric approaches such as difference in difference (DID), least square dummy variable (LSDG) along with year fixed and regional fixed effect might be useful to make the empirical analysis more robust.
 Analysis of descriptive statistics would be more appropriate to understand and make valid comparisons or differences among country groups.
 In addition to comparing AP LDCs with global and developing countries, the analysis should also include comparisons with other least-developed countries (LDCs).

-Seminar on Needs Assessment Study on the Necessity of More Off-dock/Dry Ports
+21August 2024: Needs Assessment Study on the Necessity of More Off-dock/Dry Ports

 About the presentation: